Skip to content

 (fn hello [] "Hello World")

-Wrap a (fn ,,,) form in parens to call it and return the result.
+Wrap an anonymous function (fn ,,,) expression in another list to call it and return the result.

 Call an anonymous function